Bacteria make vitamin B12

 So far, even fairly high stress has not removed the burgeoning moons.

 5/25/2015 ~ Last summer I began eating Emmentaler on its own and liked it so much that I stopped making yogurt.
-Recently I’ve switched to ordering American made Swiss Cheese, hopefully with the same B12 making bacteria.
+Recently I’ve ordered American made Swiss Cheese, hopefully with the same B12 making bacteria.

-Sadly, they sent me bad cheese in February.
-It had few holes, and those were tiny.
-Also, it tasted bad.
+But, one batch had few holes, all tiny.
+And it tasted bad.
 Sadly, Gourmet Italian refused to make good.
 They said I would have to have NOT opened it, in order to send it back.
 To me that makes no sense.
 How would I know it was bad if I hadn’t opened it.
 When I complained on Twitter, Gourmet Italian blocked me instead of addressing the problem.

 I hated to throw so much “food” away, so even though it tasted bad I had some.
 But, it made me sick, throwing up sick.
-I put the rest in my compost.
+I put the rest in my compost, see photo above.
 I should probably mention that the cheese developed fissures.
 This is before I threw it in the compost.
 I never saw any cheese do that before.
 So I’m pretty certain there was something wrong with it.

 Surprising effect of eating B12 making bacteria

 The most surprising effect of eating cheese with live B12 making bacteria is that sometimes I can remember things the way I used to.
 For instance, I’ll wonder if I took my Turmeric capsules, and I’ll instantly get this clear mental image.
 I had thought that would never happen again.
-Since my brain injury I’ve had to learn to make a great effort to remember things, and most times even that didn’t work.
+Since my brain injury I’ve had to make a great effort to remember things, and most times the effort doesn’t work.

-Plus, the moons are coming back on my fingernails, and not just for a couple of weeks when there’s less stress.
+Plus, the moons are strengthening on my fingernails, and not just for a couple of weeks when there’s less stress.

-Nor am I using 5 of the 5 mg.
+I’m not using 5 of the 5 mg.
 Methylcobalamin lozenges a day anymore.
-A couple, because I don’t want to take chances like last year when I stopped using Methylcobalamin lozenges altogether to test whether it helped my B12 level to switch away from GMOs (and their inbuilt glyphosate) and instead eat garden veggies without washing, so as not to remove the common B12 making bacteria.
+A couple, because I don’t want to take chances like last year when I stopped using Methylcobalamin lozenges altogether.
+I wanted to test whether it helped my B12 level to switch away from GMOs (and their inbuilt glyphosate) and instead eat garden veggies without washing, to keep common B12 making bacteria.

-What I think is happening is that the constant supply of vitamin B12 from the live B12 making bacteria, now apparently living in my digestive system, makes it easier for my body to replace B12 in my deep tissue.
-This is very good, but It’s not quick.
+What I think is happening now is the constant supply of vitamin B12 from the live B12 making bacteria, apparently living in my digestive system, makes it easier for my body to replace B12 in my deep tissue.
+This is very good, but not quick.